darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 granularity
 : How coarse the film's crystals are, relative to the value measured for this stock.
 1.0 is the datasheet figure.
 : This is the size control.
 Raising it grows the crystals, which means there are fewer of them and each one counts for more, so the grain becomes coarser *and* stronger together -- the same way a faster film differs from a slower one.
-Because it rebuilds the emulsion it behaves the same on negative and slide film.
+Because it rebuilds the emulsion, it behaves the same on negative and slide film.

 grain strength
 : How far the grain is allowed to move each pixel.
 1.0 matches the real stock, 0 switches it off.